kutaycoskuner/project_toolkit_py/_documentation/log.md

 # Procedure
 - log updates
+- update version and date
+- check todo
 - add desc to readme if new tool exists
-- check todo
-- update version and date
 - update timelog
 - push

 # Log
 - [todo]
     - add code licence marker

+- [0.20.1] add text_to_image margins, font scaling
+    - 20250927
+        - add text_to_image auto font scaling
+        - add text_to_image color on phrase on each row
+        - add text_to_image margin

 - [0.20] init text_to_image
     - 20250925